Mercedes-Benz is now taking orders for the new A-Class Saloon, with prices starting from £27,875 and first deliveries due in early 2019.

 The A-Class Saloon is one of eight new compact models planned by the German car maker, including the latest A-Class hatchback, successors to the existing B-Class, CLA, CLA Shooting Brake and GLA, as well a new compact SUV that's likely to be named the GLB and a yet-to-be-confirmed model.

 Inside, the A-Class Saloon adopts the same high-quality dashboard and advanced infotainment functions as its hatchback sibling, including Mercedes’ new MBUX operating system that introduces touchscreen control, conversational speech recognition and the ability for two users to connect simultaneously.

-The sixth member of Mercedes-Benz’s compact car line-up, which goes under the internal codename Z177, draws heavily on the earlier Concept A saloon unveiled at last year’s Shanghai motor show with an appearance that combines the distinctive front-end styling of the recently introduced fourth-generation A-Class hatchback with a rear-end reminiscent of the latest third-generation CLS.
+The sixth member of Mercedes’ compact car line-up, which goes under the internal codename Z177, draws heavily on the earlier Concept A saloon unveiled at last year’s Shanghai motor show, with an appearance that combines the distinctive front-end styling of the recently introduced fourth-generation A-Class hatchback with a rear-end reminiscent of the latest third-generation CLS.

-Although the A-Class Saloon sold in China, or the A-Class L Saloon as it is officially named, receives a 60mm longer wheelbase than that planned for sale in the UK, officials confirm the two variants of the new four-door boast the same styling.
+Although the A-Class Saloon that's sold in China, or the A-Class L Saloon as it is officially named, has a 60mm longer wheelbase than the UK model, officials confirmed that the two variants boast the same styling.